GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

     ![fluentbit-filter-after](https://storage.googleapis.com/gcp-community/tutorials/kubernetes-engine-customize-fluentbit/fluentbit-filter-after.png)

+    You have now used the Fluent Bit DaemonSet to customize your Cloud Logging logs.

 ## Clean up

-After you've finished the tutorial, clean up the resources you created on {{product_name_short}} so you won't be billed for them in the future.
+After you've finished the tutorial, clean up the resources you created so you won't be billed for them in the future.

 1. Delete the Fluent Bit DaemonSet:

         kubectl delete -f kubernetes/fluentbit-daemonset.yaml

-1. Delete the Fluentd configuration:
+1. Delete the Fluent Bit configuration:

-         kubectl delete -f kubernetes/fluentd-configmap.yaml
+         kubectl delete -f kubernetes/fluentbit-configmap.yaml

 1. Delete the `test-logger` application: